-And I just love that my Grandma loves Oreo crusts as much as I do.
+And I just love that my Grandma loves Oreo crusts and ice cream bars as much as I do.

 This is Oreo crust and ice cream dreamland.
 It can’t not be addicting when it starts with a seriously thick layer of crushed Oreos with melted butter pressed into a pan, and is then topped with a borderline inappropriately rich layer of homemade fudge sauce, and finally covered with soft ice cream which should definitely be Peanut Butter Panic.
 Juuuust so you know.
 When you freeze all of that together, something amazing happens and it’s going to make you the most popular person this fourth of July.

 Okay, so maybe it’s a little eleventh hour of me to be posting a recipe that could be for the fourth of July just 15 hours before the actual fourth of July.
 But I’ve always been a little eleventh hour when it comes to holiday specific foods.
 And besides, isn’t this just anytime summer food?
 Edit: anytime food?